Lesnoy23011/smart-makeup-air-controller/README.md

 ## 🛠 How It Works

 1. A power-monitoring sensor detects current draw from exhaust appliances.
-2. If current exceeds threshold, a relay or fan controller activates the makeup air intake.
+2. If current exceeds threshold, Home Assistant activates the intake damper and enables the PWM-controlled intake fan.
 3. Fan speed is modulated to match exhaust appliance power level.
+4. Hall effect sensors provide closed-loop feedback to ensure the damper is in the correct position before operation begins.
-4. All logic and adjustments are managed through **Home Assistant automations**.
+5. All logic and adjustments are managed through **Home Assistant automations**.

 ---